 Gal.
 1:6 – 10

 The word ‘removed’ means to replace one thing with another object.
 And this is just what happened: the Galatians had replaced the grace of God in their lives with the works of the flesh and law.
 The life of the Spirit had been replaced by a life of legalism.
-This word also indicates that the Galatians themselves were responsible for their declension, they had chosen to go down that particular path – no one had forced them; they had fallen from grace Gal 5:1; it was their fault, no one else’s; they had allowed alien influences to take root and take take their course.
+This word also indicates that the Galatians themselves were responsible for their declension.
+They had chosen to go down that particular path – no one had forced them, they had fallen from grace Gal.
+5:1. it was their fault, no one else’s, they had allowed alien influences to take root and to take their course.

 And coupling this with

 For if he that cometh preacheth another Jesus, whom we have not preached, or if ye receive another spirit, which ye have not received, or another gospel, which ye have not accepted, ye might well bear with him.

 The word ‘another’ means a different sort, one that is of a different nature.
 What was the problem in the early church?
 In Acts 15 we see the problem that arose: